ISAs vs pensions – which is better for retirement?

 Sign up

-The pros and cons of private pensions
+Pension pros and cons

+First, if you have the option of joining a pension scheme at work, doing so will mean benefiting from a pension contribution from your employer.
 In most cases, the minimum amount your employer must contribute is 3%.
 The current minimum total contribution is 8%, meaning you would then top your employer’s contribution up with 5%.

 A pension also allows you to take 25% of your fund as a tax-free lump sum and offers a real advantage when it comes to inheritance tax (IHT) planning.
 In many cases, unused pension savings can be passed on to your heirs without counting towards the value of your estate.